sawft99/Obsidian-SecPlus/Sec+/Chapter 12 - Perimeter Security/Firewalls.md

 - Instead of blocking based on ports that are used, it inspects headers to determine the type of application it is meant for
 - Resource intensive
 - "[[The OSI Model#Application|Layer 7]] firewalls"
+- Rising in popularity

 # Circuit Level Gateway
 ---
 - Operates at the [[The OSI Model#Session|Session]] layer and <u>only</u> inspects traffic during the <u>establishment</u> of the initial session over [[The OSI Model#Transport|UDP]] or [[The OSI Model#Transport|TCP]] ^5ecc78
 - Once established the rest of the traffic can go through without any additional checks

+# Web Application Firewall (WAF)
+---
+- More modern firewall
+- Protects your server by inspecting traffic being sent to and from a specific web application ^f3e13f
+- Helps prevent [[XSS and XSRF#Cross Site Scripting (XSS)|Cross Site Scripting (XSS)]] and [[SQL Injection]] because they specifically look for threats like these specifically

 # MAC Filtering
 ---